 - Creating specialised centres for children with behavioural problems and learning difficulties

-- Reforming the commission of social inclusion (commission d'inclusion scolaire), which makes decisions on the educational needs of individuals.
+- Reforming the commission of social inclusion (commission d'inclusion scolaire), which makes decisions regarding the educational needs of individuals.

 In general, educational support is focused on three target groups:

 - Pupils who encounter difficulties with at least one of the three official national languages (Luxembourgish, French, German)

 - Pupils with special educational needs (e.g. physical or cognitive disabilities, early school leavers).

 (For further details, see Eurydice article: Support Measures for Learners in Early Childhood and School Education)

 Pupils in secondary education are supported by specific programmes and measures adapted to their individual needs.
 Language education for pupils who lack language skills is an important aspect of educational support: